frederic-perez/AmE-dictionary/data/dictionary.md

 __flag<sup>2</sup>__ _n_ _They collected marshy sweet flag to fight deterioration of memory._
 __flagellant__ _n_
 __flagellation__ _n_ :two: Beating with a whip or strap or rope as a form of punishment. _Syn_ flogging, lashing, tanning
+__flageolet__ _n_ A small flutelike instrument with a cylindrical mouthpiece, four finger holes, and two thumbholes.
 __flagged__ _v_ :two::hammer: _His appetite had flagged._
 __flagon__ _n_ :three::hammer: (flagons) _A flagon of ale._ _A flagon of wine._
 __flagrant__ _adj_ :four::hammer: _A flagrant foul._